96boards/website/src/content/projects/docker96boardsce/docker96boardsce.md

   Enterprise space, and docker.com lists its use cases as Continuous integration, DevOps, Big Data and Infrastructure Optimization.
 images:
-  - Docker_FrontPage.jpg
+  - ./_images/Docker_FrontPage.jpg
-  - Docker_Video_OpenHours.png
+  - ./_images/Docker_Video_OpenHours.png
-image: ../../assets/images/projects/docker96-thumb.png
+# image: ../../assets/images/projects/docker96-thumb.png
 image_name: docker96-thumb.png
 image_thumb: docker96-thumb.png
-slug: projects/Docker96BoardsCE/
+slug: docker96boardsce/
-layout: ../../layouts/Project.astro
 ---

 # Docker on AArch64 96Boards Consumer Edition

 Docker is “an open source project to pack, ship and run any application as a lightweight container.”
 It’s a very interesting tool from the Enterprise space, and docker.com lists its usecases as: